prabhuinbarajan/python-github-webhooks/README.rst

 if you are using apache , install mod_wsgi
 ::
-if you are on ubuntu/debian
+if you are on ubuntu/debian: run sudo apt-get -y install libapache2-mod-wsgi but if you are on mac: run brew install homebrew/apache/mod_wsgi

-   sudo apt-get -y install libapache2-mod-wsgi if you are on mac brew install homebrew/apache/mod_wsgi sudo vi /etc/apache2/httpd.conf
+   sudo vi /etc/apache2/httpd.conf
-   Add the following line to the file
+   And add the following line to the file:
    LoadModule wsgi_module /usr/local/Cellar/mod_wsgi/4.5.6/libexec/mod_wsgi.so

 Setup